 The primary difference between reversal and continuation patterns is their role in either flipping a downtrend or confirming the strength of an existing move.
 Reversal patterns like the Hammer, Bullish Engulfing, and Piercing Line appear at the end of a downtrend and signal an absolute shift in market direction, they answer the question “where does the downtrend end?”
 Continuation patterns like Rising Three Methods and Bullish Flag appear mid-uptrend during a temporary pullback and signal that the uptrend will resume after a consolidation pause, they answer “will the uptrend continue?”

 Structural differences reveal how to distinguish them visually: reversal patterns typically feature dramatic shifts in candle direction or size (small to large, bearish to bullish), while continuation patterns involve small consolidation candles within a larger move that maintains the overall trend direction.
-Strategy shifts follow these distinctions: reversal trades target larger risk-reward ratios (1:3 to 1:5) because they are riskier entries that must travel far to offset false signals, while continuation trades offer higher win rates (65%+) but smaller R:R because they are lower-risk entries during established trends.
+Strategy shifts follow these distinctions: reversal trades target larger risk-reward ratios (1:3 to 1:5) because they are riskier entries that must travel far to offset false signals, while continuation trades hit more often but pay less per trade, because they are lower-risk entries inside an established trend.
 The optimal timeframes for technical patterns guide explains how timeframe selection impacts whether you identify reversals or continuations at the same price level.
-The IG: Six Bullish Candlestick Patterns Every Trader Should Know resource provides detailed pattern definitions and mechanical identification rules.

 Why do bullish candlestick patterns fail in choppy markets?